MinSiThu/burmese-voice/README.md

 # burmese-voice
- A vocie command ai library for Burmese language
+ A speech command ai library for Burmese language